Cervical screening is an important test for all women aged 25 to 74.

 - been married or have had a sexual relationship with another person

 If you have had a hysterectomy, please check with your doctor about cervical screening.

-If you are due for a Cervical Screening Test, please speak to your doctor or nurse about your options for testing or call 13 14 50 (Monday to Friday 9am - 5pm) and ask to speak to one of Cancer Council’s information and support nurses in your own language.
+From 1 July 2022, all Australian women and people with a cervix between 25 to 74 years will have the choice to do their Cervical Screening Test using either a self-collected vaginal sample or a clinician collected test sample from the cervix.
+If you’re due for a Cervical Screening Test, speak to your doctor or nurse about your options for testing, or call 13 14 50 (Monday-Friday 9am-5pm) and ask to speak to one of Cancer Council’s information and support nurses in your own language.